 Now and then I’m told what I wrote was obvious.
 Readers will say “I’ve heard it before” or “your book was excellent, but nothing new.”
 I’ve learned this is often, but not always, an empty critique.
 Here’s why:

 1. Repeating a message is often necessary

-It seems we still haven’t learned the Ten Commandments, the First Amendment, or most of civilizations basic laws and precepts.
+We still haven’t learned to consistently practice the golden rule, follow the Ten Commandments, the First Amendment of the U.S. Constitution, or most of civilizations basic laws and precepts.
 Being reminded of important ideas is necessary because: